Leslie Dewan thinks it’s a really exciting time for the nuclear industry right now. But, isn’t the world trying to become more nuclear-free?

 You’re very young to be a nuclear scientist.

 If you look at the age distribution of nuclear engineers worldwide you’ll notice many nuclear scientists in their 70s and early 80s, at the end of their careers.
 Then no one for a few decades, and then many nuclear engineers in their 20s and 30s.
 That gap, when hardly anyone was joining the field, was caused directly by nuclear accidents such as Three Mile Island.

 Very few engineers joined the industry following those accidents and many existing engineers transitioned to other fields.
 This created a labor shortage in the nuclear industry and much technology and innovation was not pursued as vigorously as it should have been.
 Now, however, after many decades, there are many more young nuclear engineers!

 How exactly will your new reactor work?

-We are on a planet with limited resources that are running out fast, so reusing materials seems like the way to go?
+We are on a planet with limited resources that are running out fast, so working together with other carbon-free energy sources seems like the way to go?

 Was there a specific time in your life where you thought that you wanted to do something significant; something positive for the planet?

 I had two excellent physics teachers in high school, both of them women.
 Both urged us to think big and not limit ourselves in any way.
 This was a strong message at an early age.
-In grad school, doing my PHD in nuclear science, I was told by a professor not to work for an existing company, but to do something big, something new.
+In grad school, doing my Ph.D. in nuclear engineering, I was told by a professor not to work for an existing company, but to do something big, something new.
 My vision is a future with limitless, low cost electricity that will help raise the global standard of living, while still protecting the environment.
 The challenge is to develop carbon-free energy sources that are cheaper than coal.
-I am demonstrating that nuclear is certainly an option, and having a great deal of fun along the way!
+I want to demonstrate that nuclear is certainly an option, and hopefully designing a reactor that people will want in their communities!